 • Customer transaction profiles

-Transaction fees on cheapest plan with API 3% + 10¢ (credit)
+Transaction fees on cheapest plan with API Custom

 Monthly fee on cheapest plan with API $7.95

-Flagship Merchant Services stands out because it offers the popular Authorize.net payment gateway and API for significantly less than some competitors.
-It only charges $7.95/month to use Authorize.net, which is almost 70% cheaper than the price most processors charge.
-But there’s a catch: You’d have to pay extra for full access to Authorize.net’s robust software and Flagship’s in-house support.
+Flagship Merchant Services offers the popular Authorize.net payment gateway and API for significantly less than some competitors.
+It only charges $7.95/month to use Authorize.net, which is almost 70% cheaper than its regular price.
+But you’d have to pay extra for full access to Authorize.net’s software and Flagship’s in-house support.
+If you opt for the free Clover Mini POS or buy Cover devices through Flagship, you’ll also get the robust Clover API.

 Starting at $7.95/month, Flagship’s plans include the essentials.
 This approach means you’ll never pay for features you don’t need.
 However, it can prove costly if you do need a range of features.
 Flagship’s per-transaction interchange rate of 3.58% + 0.19¢ (in-person) is fairly high compared to other processors, but you can negotiate your fees for a better rate.
 If it can’t at least match your current rate, you’ll receive a $200 AMEX gift card under its Meet-or-Beat guarantee.